mcdiarmid/mcdiarmid/README.md

 🎓 Master of Engineering and Bachelor of Engineering (Hons.), both in Electrical and Electronic Engineering

+👍 Keen to contribute and add value to the vast open source software ecosystem

 ### Stuff I Use

 <a href="https://www.python.org/" ><img align="left" alt="Python" width="26px" src="https://raw.githubusercontent.com/github/explore/main/topics/python/python.png" /></a>